Home / Trending Now / Obiena captures gold at Asian Indoor Athletics Championships

 Obiena last competed at the Asian Indoor Athletics Championships in 2016, where he finished fourth.

-During the 12th edition of the games, Obiena cleared 5.70 meters on a single attempt to bag his first-ever gold medal in the tournament.
+A decade later, Obiena cleared 5.70 meters on a single attempt to bag his first-ever gold medal in the tournament.
 He raised the bar to 5.80 meters but was unsuccessful in all three tries.

 Chinese bet Li Chenyang followed with a 5.60-meters clearance for the silver, while compatriot Chen Yang copped bronze with 5.40 meters.